BOOK NAME: Stone Fox

 Welcome to today’s book club meeting!

-If you have finished chapter six, click “See More” to go to the meeting.
+If you have finished the book, click “See More” to go to the meeting.

-Why do you think Stone Fox doesn’t answer Willy?
+Why do you think that Stone Fox hit Willy?

 words you might not have seen before.
 (All definitions